sharetribe/flex-docs/src/docs/background/commissions-and-monetizing-your-platform/index.md

 const lineItems = [booking, providerCommission, customerCommission];
 ```

-For a 100 EUR listing, this would result 110.5 EUR payin for the
+For a 100 EUR listing, this would result in a 110.5 EUR payin for the
 customer and a 85 EUR payout for the provider.
 The marketplace would
 receive 25.5 EUR minus Stripe fees.